TuronLab/llm-bench/docs/providers.md

 An experiment can also measure streamed chat-completion performance while the number of simultaneous virtual users increases.
 Add a `load_testing` section;
-each value in `concurrent_users` creates one load-test job for each model. `input` is sent by every virtual user and `max_output_tokens` limits each response.
+each value in `concurrent_users` creates one load-test job for each provider and model. `input` is sent by every virtual user and `max_output_tokens` limits each response.
 The input can be literal text or a `file://` URI.
 Files are read as UTF-8 before the test starts, so every request uses exactly the same contents.
 Use